 - Total color blindness: The disorder known as achromatopsia is very rare.
 People with this condition cannot perceive any nuances in color at all.

 To diagnose the condition, the eye care professional uses three different tests: pseudoisochromatic plates, the Farnsworth test and Nagel's anomaloscope.

 In Part 3 of our free online check you can test your color vision with color charts.

 Astigmatism is a type of refractive error of the human eye in which the focal point is not evenly distributed along the meridians.
-As other refractive errors, astigmatism can change gradually for instance with age.
+As with other refractive errors, astigmatism can change gradually with age.
 Symptoms with astigmatism can include eyestrain, headaches or trouble driving at night.
 Astigmatism can be corrected with properly fitted glasses or contacts.

 In Part 4 you can check your eyes for Astigmatism.

 The check provides a symbol which contains differently orientated groups of black lines.
 These lines are designed to appear in different shades of gray if your eyes have some astigmatism.
-Your task is to indicate whether you see the differently sharp/black which is a first sign for astigmatism.
+Your task is to indicate whether you see the sharp/black differently, which is a first sign for astigmatism.